Michelp76/graphql-for-sql-demo/README.md

 to automatically keep up with edits.
 ```

+## Branches

+This repository uses git branches to support different examples that require different versions of the code.
+Make sure you checkout the branch appropriate to the example you want to follow.

 # data

 The data used is taken from [the PostgresPro airline booking example](https://postgrespro.com/docs/postgrespro/10/demodb-bookings-installation).
 Please follow the instructions there to download the data and load it into your local postgres.